srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/17-Create an Azure Policy.md

 4. Try to create another storage account to ensure the policy is no longer in effect.

     **Note**: Common scenarios where the **Allowed locations** policy can be useful include:
     - *Cost Tracking*: You could have different subscriptions for different regional locations.
-The policy will ensure that all resources are deployed in the intended region to help cost tracking.
+The policy will ensure that all resources are deployed in the intended region to help with cost tracking.
-    - *Data Residency and Security compliance*: You could also have data residency requirements, and create subscriptions per customer or specific workloads, and define that all resources must be deployed in a particular datacenter to ensure data and security compliance requirements.
+    - *Data Residency and Security compliance*: You could also have data residency requirements, create subscriptions per customer or specific workloads, and define that all resources must be deployed in a particular data center to ensure data and security compliance requirements.

 Congratulations!
-You have created an Azure Policy to restrict deployment of Azure resources to a particular datacenter.
+You have created an Azure Policy to restrict the deployment of Azure resources to a particular data center.